MervCodes

 - run: npm test

-The cache: "npm" option on actions/setup-node automatically caches your ~/.npm directory.
-In practice, this cuts install times by 50-70% on subsequent runs.
-For monorepos or larger projects, you can use actions/cache directly for more control.
+The cache: "npm" option caches your ~/.npm directory.
+Cuts install time by 50-70% on subsequent runs.
+One line, massive improvement.

 jobs: